Vorno2000/TOP5-Year3-TessellationGUI/README.md

 # Overview
-The assignment was comprised of a Bruteforce, Greedy and Exact Approach Methods.
+The assignment was comprised of a Bruteforce, Greedy and Exact Approach Methods all with different time complexities.
 Due to time constraints, I could only complete the Bruteforce and Greedy approach methods which resulted in a low grade.

 The application is still reflective of good & useful algorithms.
+Bruteforce has highest time complexity and Greedy Approach with the least time complexity.

 Developed in Netbeans 8.2 | Download, open and run the project folder.